A Not So Mellow Yellowstone Afternoon

 The colors of the Grand Prismatic begin 121 feet below the surface of the pool as water with an average temperature of 189° (or slightly lower than the 212° at which water boils) makes its way through cracks and fissures in the Earth’s surface in an unblocked flow rising – as all hot things do.
 Of course, as it rises, it spreads over the surface, the pressure slightly abates and the cooler water, as all cool things do, sinks.
 This cyclic process creates distinct temperature zones radiating from the pool’s center.

 Surprisingly, even at the high temperature and pressure, a few organisms manage to exist by feeding on inorganic chemicals like hydrogen gas.
 The relative scarcity of living things at that depth and temperature generates the deep blue color of the center of the spring.
+(Also, blue is the color that scatters most in visible light.)

 As the water cools and becomes more “hospitable” several life forms move in.
 Each distinct temperature zone creates an environment allowing specific bacteria to flourish within that zone but not outside it.
 These different types of bacteria give the spring its prismatic colors.

 The satellite image shows that the immediate area around the spring is treeless.
-The lack of shade would be stressful for these bacteria at sea level but because the spring sits 7,270 feet elevation the bacteria are exposed to an abundance of harsh ultraviolet light.
+The lack of shade would be stressful for these bacteria at sea level but because the spring sits at 7,270 feet elevation the bacteria are exposed to an abundance of harsh ultraviolet light.
 And still, they’ve adapted.

 Here’s how.
 As they undergo photosynthesis, instead of producing large amounts of chlorophyll, which would, as we know, turn green, they produce high levels of an accessory pigment known as a carotenoid.
 These carotenoids capture light at harsh wavelengths, convert the light into chemical energy and pass that energy to chlorophyll pigments.
 In the conversion process, carotenoids produce red, orange or yellow pigments and, because in this instance there’s more carotenoid than chlorophyll, one of those becomes the dominant color.
 Interestingly, the yellow color that Synechococcus produces is beta-carotene – the same pigment that, at higher concentrations, turns carrots orange.